pivotal/docs-tap/convention-service/creating-conventions.md

     ...
     ```

-5.  <a id='install-service'></a>A Kubernetes `Service` to expose the convention deployment will also be created.
-For this example the exposed port is the default `443` but if it is changed, the [`ClusterPodConvention`](#install-convention) needs to be updated with the proper one.
+5.  <a id='install-service'></a>A Kubernetes `Service` to expose the convention deployment is also created.
+For this example, the exposed port is the default `443`, but if it is changed, the [`ClusterPodConvention`](#install-convention) needs to be updated with the proper one.

     ```yaml
     ...